-In 2009, while I served as an interim leader of the media team at The Father’s House, our church experienced high volunteer turnover of our media team.
-Any of you that are in charge of leading a volunteer media team understand that some degree of turnover is completely normal and expected; but our team was experiencing an unusually high rate of turnover to the point where one weekend I had two people serving when it normally takes a minimum of five.
+In 2009, while I served as an interim leader of the media team at The Father’s House, our church experienced a high volunteer turnover of our media team.
+Any of you that are in charge of leading a volunteer media team understand that some degree of turnover is completely normal and expected, but our team was experiencing an unusually high rate of turnover to the point where one weekend I had two people serving when it normally takes a minimum of five.
 It turned out to be a complete disaster, as you might expect.
 As a result of this, God hit me on the head with a spiritual two by four.
 Here I was trying to lead a team of volunteers with no real direction, and no expectation of anything.
 I realized I needed to step up and take action quickly in order to avoid future disasters.

-Through this process, we landed on two fundamental elements for media team success at our church: to create an 1)excellent spiritual and 2) excellent technical atmosphere.
+Through this process, we landed on two fundamental elements for media team success at our church: to create an 1) excellent spiritual and 2) excellent technical atmosphere.

 Develop a Mission Statement